 Harvest Hero Takes out the Guesswork of Using Diatomaceous Earth in Your Garden

-- Increases plant mass and plant growth.
+- Optimizes plant mass and plant growth by improving soil conditions.

 - The silica fortifies the plant tissue to improve plant conditions in times of abiotic stress, like during temperature extremes, sunlight, and water extremes.